12-cactus/espi/README.md

 git clone git@github.com:12-cactus/espi.git && cd espi
 npm install
 ```
+Create .env file with .env.example

+With the Telegram's BotFather create `/newbot`
+then copy/paste the token on the .env file

-Then you have to make a tunnel and then start.
+When finish those steps, you have to make a tunnel and then start.
 Console one:

 ```sh